sharpstef/CuteCatCafe/README.md

 Main handler for site functionality.
 Contains all get and post routes.

 ### config.js
-Not included.
-Contains connection information to AWS database.

-### osuConfig.js
-Not included.
-Contains connection information to OSU database.
+Contains connection information to database.

 ### connect.js
 Helper function for making a mysql pool connection to a database.